o2r-project/o2r-project.github.io/publications.md

             // to get a value that is either negative, positive, or zero. return new Date(b.date) - new Date(a.date);
         });

+        // if the article and preprint have precisely the same title, the article
+        // should be newer and earlier in the list after sorting publications = uniqByKeepFirst(publications, pub => pub.title);
+        talks = uniqByKeepFirst(talks, talk => talk.title);

         var pubList = $("#publicationlist");
         var talkList = $("#talklist");